Skip to Content

 Make an Appointment for a CT Scan

-To make an appointment or learn more about CT scans, contact the Heart Institute at UPMC Children's Hospital at 412-692-5540.
+To make an appointment or learn more about CT scans, contact the Heart Institute at UPMC Children's at 412-692-5540.

 Learn More About CT Scans